- Master of Science in Forestry (MScF) Thesis

 - Forms Database

 The MScF Thesis-Based program is a research-oriented degree designed to give graduates a firm foundation in the process of scientific inquiry.
-Most research projects and internships are undertaken in one or more of the biophysical forest sciences, but social science research may also be undertaken.
-Research projects and internships are designed jointly by the student, a Research Supervisor at the location of the internship and the faculty member who serves as the student's Faculty Supervisor.
+Research is often undertaken in one or more of the biophysical forest sciences, but social science research may also be undertaken.
+Research projects are designed jointly by the student and a faculty member who serves as the student's Faculty Supervisor.
+Applicants should contact a potential supervisor when applying to the thesis-based program.
+Students normally complete all requirements within six terms (2 years) of continuous registration.

 The MScF Course-Based (non-thesis) option requirements are 2.5 FCE required courses (including domestic or international field school), 1.5 FCE elective courses, and an internship that is equivalent to 1.0 FCE for a total of 5 FCEs over three semesters (12-months).